White Paper

 For this project, operational carbon savings per year were projected at 9,100-14,000 MTCO2e versus a base case example that assumed the campus continues to utilize steam for heating.
 Because this project helps electrify the campus, the carbon savings range is based on variability in local grid emissions.
 When weighing the upfront “cost” of the embodied carbon of this project compared to the “savings” from the operational reduction, this project is projected to realize a carbon payoff in 10-15 months.

-Figure 4 below shows the anticipated carbon emissions per year from the base case project assuming the campus continues to use steam vs. the hot water project.
+Figure 4 shows the anticipated carbon emissions per year from the base case project assuming the campus continues to use steam vs. the hot water project.
 An additional projection is also included for the hot water conversion demonstrating the impact of accounting for with and without embodied carbon.

 Figure 4: Carbon emissions of the campus energy project over time.